hudson-newey/JSON2HTML/README.md

 {
     // all HTML objects are contained within the "html" tag, notice that none of the contents are contained here, just the tags
     "html": [
-        "<link rel='stylesheet' href='https://stackpath.bootstrapcdn.com/bootstrap/4.5.2/css/bootstrap.min.css'></script>", // LITTERAL elements are all elements starting with a '<' tag, this was made so you can import external scripts and stylesheets :)
+        "<link rel='stylesheet' href='https://stackpath.bootstrapcdn.com/bootstrap/4.5.2/css/bootstrap.min.css'></script>", // LITERAL elements are all elements starting with a '<' tag, this was made so you can import external scripts and stylesheets :)
         "h1 class='display-4'", // basic h1 element with class for unique identification
-        "p", // this is an empty element, notice it still has a contents decleration "title", // example website title
+        "p", // this is an empty element, notice it still has a contents deceleration "title", // example website title
         "input type='button' value='Click Me!'" // an empty button without inner text declaration ],